 As a follow-up to Bull City Fresh Start, Project Director Schnars sent this email to the volunteers: “We will count a total of 60 persons for the official unsheltered point in time count.
 This is nearly double what was reported last year.
 We feel the process we used this year significantly improved the accuracy and reliability of the unsheltered point in time count.
 We hope to build on this next year.
 We have identified at least 4 of the persons who were identified during Bull City Fresh Start who moved to housing of their own or a shelter as a result of Bull City Fresh Start.
 Several other persons identified have been connected to services and supports to engage them to become housed.”

-And he included the Bull City Fresh Start Survey at the following link.
+And he included the Bull City Fresh Start Survey.